diyjac/student_intervention/README.md

 # Student_intervention

 Student_intervention is a *project result submission* for Udacity student_intervention project.
-It is a worksheet in **Jupyter Notebook** to supervised machine learning models to identify students who might need early intervention before they fail to graduate from a given dataset.
+It is a worksheet in **Jupyter Notebook**, in which we will use supervised machine learning models to identify students who might need early intervention before they fail to graduate with a given dataset.

 ## Installation